Haufe-Lexware/api-style-guide/hypermedia-and-rest/hypermedia-and-rest.md

 HATEOAS links are contextual, so you only get the information that is relative to a specific request.

-Details about Hypermedia formats are described in [Response Formats](../response-format/response-format.md).
+Details about Hypermedia formats are described in [Hypermedia Formats](../response-format/response-format.md).

 [On Choosing a Hypermedia Format](http://sookocheff.com/post/api/on-choosing-a-hypermedia-format/) provides a good overview and guide of Hypermedia Formats.